PKU-IMRE/ChipGAN/README.md

 ```

 ## Contactor
-If you have any question, please feel free to contact me with ce_hebin@pku.edu.cn
+If you have any question, please feel free to contact me with cs_hebin@pku.edu.cn